waldronmatt/groundwork/packages/lit-override/README.md

 Utility functions for overriding styles and template markup in your Lit components.

-Check out this [live demo](https://studio.webcomponents.dev/view/XlfSrBJgu8hrptGm02hE)!
-Alternatively you can run `pnpm dev` to see the demo locally.
+Run `pnpm dev` to see the demo locally.

 ## Features